Chain Bridge Road - Eaton Place Intersection Improvements

 JLL - Thank you for your comment.
 Comment moderation is an automated feature of the engagement platform.
 Staff did not remove your comment.
 You may send the Audubon link directly to the mayor and council.
 All feedback from the previous round of outreach was shared with City Council before they endorsed the current project design.
 Transportation staff is looking for feedback on the 30% design plans.
 Thank you.

-City of Fairfax about 1 month ago
+City of Fairfax 5 months ago

 Posting again because moderators removed my comment stating that wildlife assessments that are not sponsored by the city are against the proposal because of the irreversible ecological damage, and increased risk of flooding to residents.